MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddFilterLinkExtension.md

 Here are some things to consider before you build your filter link extension:

 - **Header**: The category that describes the filters for your products and services that you would like to highlight.
 You can choose from 36 predefined header options.
-Here you can [download](https://go.microsoft.com/fwlink/?linkid=2153937) a list of the headers.
 - **Value**: Between three and 10 specific products or services that relate to the chosen header.
 Each value has a maximum character limit of 25.
 A minimum of three values must be entered, with a maximum of 10 supported.
 For each value you need to set the Final URL or landing page where customers will be taken after clicking your header.

 > [!NOTE]